dynestudio/DyLib/README.md

 Download and extract the repository.
 Move to your desired folder.
 Append the folder path in the DyLib.json file and copy it to your Houdini package folder.

+## DyLib Plus:

+We have some paid tools in our gumroad profile: https://gumroad.com/dynestudio

 ## Other

 The structure of this library is based on the AeLib and qLib Houdini library: